 Sean F. White is an award-winning photographer, cinematographer and film director whose assignments and personal projects take him to all corners of the globe.
-From indigenous cultures to extreme engineering, from adventure sports to nature’s splendors on seven continents, Sean embraces his subjects with passion and wonder.
+From documentaries and dramas to special projects on all seven continents, Sean embraces his subjects with passion and wonder.

 His work is internationally acclaimed for its exceptional storytelling and unique visual style.
-Credits include National Geographic Channel, Discovery Channel, History Television, 3Net, BBC Worldwide, APT, PBS, OLN, NHK, CH4, Sports Illustrated, GQ, Men’s Journal, National Geographic Adventure, Outside Magazine, and many others.
+Credits include National Geographic Channel, Discovery Channel, History Television, BBC Worldwide, PBS, NHK, APT, OLN, CH4, 3Net, Sports Illustrated, GQ, Men’s Journal, National Geographic Adventure, Outside Magazine, and many others.

-Sean is the creator of several cult adventure films including “Beyond Gravity” (2000), “Into the Thunder Dragon” (2002), and “Never Ending Thermal” (2004) for which he was named to Outside Magazine’s list of Top Ten Adventure Filmmakers.
+Sean is the creator of several cult adventure sport films including “Beyond Gravity” (2000), “Into the Thunder Dragon” (2002), and “Never Ending Thermal” (2004).
+These iconic films prompted Outside Magazine’s to name him to their list of Top Ten Adventure Filmmakers.

 He is a regular guest lecturer at photography and filmmaking events and conducts workshops and training for 3D content creators.
 Workshops for groups, institutions and individuals available upon request.